Kat Stewart: Television

 Stewart teamed with Shaun Micallef in the murder mystery drama/comedy, Mr & Mrs Murder on Network Ten in 2013.
 The pair played Charlie and Nicola Buchanan, a husband and wife duo of industrial cleaners with an amateur interest in solving crimes.
 The two previously worked together on the satirical SBS newscast show Newstopia and both have spoken positively of their on-screen chemistry and rapport with Micallef saying "I wouldn't have considered doing this if Kat wasn't involved."
 Stewart also shared an Associate Producer credit on the show.

-In 2019, Stewart appeared in the Network Ten housemates' drama Five Bedrooms co-starring with Stephen Peacocke, Hugh Sheridan, Kate Jenkinson, Doris Younane and Roy Joseph.
+From 2019 to 2023 Stewart appeared in the Network Ten and Paramount+ housemates' drama Five Bedrooms co-starring with Stephen Peacocke, Hugh Sheridan, Kate Jenkinson, Doris Younane, Katie Robinson, Johnny Carr and Roy Joseph.
 In an interview with Debi Enker of The Sydney Morning Herald, Stewart said of her character in Five Bedrooms, "Liz is brave, but also fragile.
 I find her heart-breaking, but she can come off as a bit cold.
 I don’t think people will necessarily warm to her quickly.
 She’s complicated and I think that the older we get and the more that we’ve marched in the world with our armour, we don’t throw it off in a hurry.
 Liz’s got a lot of armour".
 Reflecting on the show itself Stewart commented, "It’s a challenge to make TV that’s fresh and of the time, because we’re competing with such brilliant overseas content.
 Going off the intelligence of the scripts, the heart and the humility and the humour, I feel like this is very much of the time.
 It feels fresh to me: it’s something I wanted to be a part of and something I would want to watch".
-The second and third seasons of Five Bedrooms first aired on the streaming service, Paramount+ in mid 2021 and early 2022 respectively.
+In a review in The Sydney Morning Herald in 2022 Melinda Houston concluded: "Not to mince words, Five Bedrooms is one of the most criminally underrated shows on television right now....Fresh, relevant, smart, equal parts funny and heartbreaking, it’s an absolute delight."

+2020 saw Kat Stewart appear as one of the featured celebrities in the 11th season of the Australian version of the television documentary reality genealogy series Who Do You Think You Are? on SBS.

+In 2023 Stewart appeared in One Night on Paramount+, alongside a cast including Jodie Whittaker, Nicole da Silva and Yael Stone.
+In 2025 Stewart featured in a supporting role in the second series of the crime drama Black Snow starring Travis Fimmel on Stan.

+In 2027 Stewart will appear in the ABC TV crime drama Fortitude Valley alongside Hunter Page-Lochard and Rupert Everett.